tedtalksbits/research-square-company-code-challenge/client/README.md

 # Research Square Company

-This is a simple app that contacts an API
+Welcome to Preprint©, a simple app designed and developed by [Tedane Blake](https://tedtalksbits.github.io/tedaneblakedev/)

 ## Built with

 - ⚛️ React JS [learn more](https://reactjs.org/)
 - Chakra UI [learn more](https://chakra-ui.com/)

-## How to run app
+## How to run the app

 **1. Fork this repository**
 Forking saves a copy of the project on your account